d-holguin/async-ratatui/README.md

         }
         Message::MouseLeftClick(row, col) => {
             let x = col as f64;
-            let y = self.terminal.size()?.height as f64 - row as f64; // invert to align coordinate system from terminal to canvas widget api
+            let y = self.terminal.size()?.height as f64 - row as f64; // invert to align coordinate system from terminal to canvas widget api. crossterm is top left (0,0), canvas is bottom left (0,0)

             let clicked_entity = self.model.hover_entity.clone();
             self.model.entities.push(clicked_entity); //push the current shape on cursor hover to be drawn by the UI